furkanartar/furkanartar/README.md

 I'm a 5+ years software developer.
 Some of this time [Sopyo](https://www.sopyo.com/).

 Solving problems and challenges with code is my passion.
-Before now, I've published a lot of work so please keep an eye out for new and exciting stuff.
+I've published a lot of work so please keep an eye out for new and exciting stuff.

 Frameworks & Technologies: Angular, React, Laravel, NodeJS, .NET, Spring, DevArchitecture, Sql Server (and other databases).